 AVTA 2019 Nomination List: Harshad Chopra, Jennifer Winget, Parth Samthaan & Others Nominated

-The nomination list for the sixth annual Asian Viewers Television Awards (AVTA), UK's only event to celebrate the success of Asian television, are here.
+The nomination list for the sixth annual Asian Viewers Television Awards (AVTA), UK's only event to celebrate the success of Asian television, is here.
 Popular actors Harshad Chopda, Jennifer Winget, Parth Samthaan, Erica Fernandes and others have been nominated for this year's award.
-It is also being said that Ishqbaaz actor Kunal Jaisingh and his wife-actress Bharati Kumar will be gracing the ceremony.
+It is also being said that Ishqbaaz actor Kunal Jaisingh and his wife-actress Bharati Kumar will grace the ceremony.

 Take a look at AVTA 2019 nomination list!

-The Reality Show of the Year
+The Reality Show Of The Year

 For ‘The Reality Show of the Year', Colors' controversial show, Bigg Boss, Star Plus' dance reality shows - Dance Plus and Nach Baliye have been nominated.